Alan Webber

 Alan M. Webber (born September 18, 1948) is an American entrepreneur, author, publisher, and politician serving as the 43rd mayor of Santa Fe, New Mexico, since 2018.
-Webber succeeded Javier Gonzales.
-Considered a progressive Democrat, he supports social liberalism.

 Previous to his assumption of the mayoralty, he ran unsuccessfully for Governor of New Mexico as a member of the Democratic Party during the 2014 primary elections.
 Webber is also known for founding the technology business magazine, Fast Company in 1995.

 Early life and education

 Webber's father was a camera salesman.
 Webber started school at DeMun School in Clayton, Missouri, and later attended Mary Institute and St. Louis Country Day School.
 He went on to graduate from Amherst College with a Bachelor of Arts in English.
 While an employee of Harvard Business School, Webber worked with faculty on Changing Alliances, a book-length study of the competitiveness of the U.S. auto industry.

 Career

-After graduating from Amherst, Webber moved to Portland, Oregon where he worked at a start-up political journal, The Oregon Times.
+After graduating from Amherst, Webber moved to Portland, Oregon, where he worked at a start-up political journal, The Oregon Times.
 Subsequently, he served in the office of then-Portland City Council member Neil Goldschmidt and continued as his administrative assistant and policy advisor when he became mayor of Portland in 1972.
 The years Webber spent working alongside Goldschmidt resulted in Webber identifying Goldschmidt as his dear friend and mentor.

 Beginning in 1978, Webber served as editorial page editor of the alternative Oregon weekly newspaper, Willamette Week, where he received an Oregon State Newspaper Publisher’s Association Award for news and feature writing.
 In 1980, Webber and his family moved to Washington, D.C., when Goldschmidt was named Secretary of Transportation in the Carter administration.
 While working as Special Assistant to the Secretary of Transportation, Webber worked on the Chrysler Corporation bailout, the crisis in the U.S. auto industry, and overall national economic competitiveness issues.